 Summer Hiking: What Should I Wear to Hike in Hot Weather?

-Staying cool while hiking in summer requires planning, and a lot of it is knowing what to wear hiking in hot weather.
+Staying cool while on a day hike or taking a backpacking trip in summer requires planning, and a lot of it is knowing what to wear hiking in hot weather.

 In addition to proper hydration and other tactics to stay cool on the trails, your wardrobe plays an essential part in helping your body regulate temperature.

-The style, fit, and materials all matter when choosing what to wear for hiking on steamy summer days.
+The style, fit, and fabrics all matter when choosing what to wear hiking in summer.
+Also, look for an Ultraviolet Protection Factor (UPF rating) of at least 50+.

-In this article, we’re covering tips to stay cool for hiking in hot weather.
-You’ll also find must-have hot weather hiking clothes for summer.
-Let’s dive in.
+Read on for my expert tips to help you stay cool when hiking in hot weather.
+I’ve also included must-have hot weather hiking clothes for summer.

 How Do I Stay Cool on Summer Hikes?